 Charlie was a man who believed in a compassionate community and the importance of companionship and social engagement for the aged within his community.

-Charlie taught us the importance of showing compassion to those in our community and the positive effects that social engagement and support have on the wellbeing of others, especially our aged.
+Charlie taught us the importance of showing compassion to those in our community who most need it.
+He showed us the importance of companionship, social engagement and ongoing support for our aged community, dependent on others for their wellbeing.